 We welcome Catholics and non-Catholics alike and all those interested in learning more about our faith. |

-Service Times (please check newsletter for updates)
+Service times (please check newsletter for updates)

-Weekday masses: Monday, Tuesday, Wednesday, Friday, Saturday - 9.30am During Lent there is also a mass at 7.30pm on Wednesdays (after Adoration).
-Thursday No Mass We pray the rosary on Wednesdays after the 9.30am Mass.
+Weekday Masses: Monday, Wednesday, Friday, Saturday: 9.30am Tuesday: 7.30pm Thursday: No Mass We pray the rosary on Wednesdays after the 9.30am Mass.
 We pray Divine Mercy on Fridays after the 9.30am Mass.
-Adoration takes place on Wednesday mornings after the 9.30 Mass, and at 6.30pm.
+Adoration takes place on Wednesday and Saturday mornings after the 9.30 Mass, and at 6.30pm on Tuesday evenings.
 Reconciliation (Confession) Saturday mornings - pre-arrange with Fr Ruslan. |

-Weekend masses:
+Weekend Masses:

 |